mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 * Number of X way conversations
 * Number of shares

 To keep this tutorial a manageable length, we'll only include the first three metrics (uniques, visits and page views) in our example.
-However, extending our OLAP data table to include many more metrics is possible (and recommended): one of the explicit aims of SnowPlow, after all, is to enable you to report the metrics that matter to your business, however particular those metrics are.
-(For a video of an example cube with many more dimensions, see our blog post on [analysing SnowPlow data with Tableau] [analysing-snowplow-data-with-tableau].)
+However, extending our OLAP data table to include many more metrics is possible (and recommended): one of the explicit aims of Snowplow, after all, is to enable you to report the metrics that matter to your business, however particular those metrics are.
+(For a video of an example cube with many more dimensions, see our blog post on [analysing Snowplow data with Tableau] [analysing-snowplow-data-with-tableau].)

 ### 5.1.2 Dimensions